 Arenaria bryophylla, seen near Tahungtse, Markha Valley, Ladakh.
 (Photo copyright © by Kaj Halberg)

 Arenaria edgeworthiana is similar to A. bryophylla, but the flowers are larger, to 1.5 cm across, with broadly ovate petals.
-It grows in similar places, up to 5,100 metres altitude.
+It grows in similar places, up to 5,100 m altitude.

 Arenaria edgeworthiana, photographed at the Karo La Pass (5010 m), southern Tibet.
 (Photo copyright © by Kaj Halberg)